GeertvanGeest/cluster-docs/docs/HPC_tutorial/SLURM_tutorial.md

 ??? done "Answer"
     Yes, it should still be available.
 If a job is submitted, the current environment of the user is used for that job to run in.
 However, in a script, it is good practice to always include the `module add` commands, to make your script re-usable and sharable.

+We'll now be working with some actual biological data.
+Go to `/data/courses/HPC_tutorial/ecoli/` and see what's in there.

 **Exercise 4C:** Submit a job to run `minimap2` to align sequence reads of sample 1 to the reference `ecoli-strK12-MG1655.fasta`.
 Use the sbatch options for cpu, memory, time, job name, e-mail, output and error.
 This job requires:

 * 3 CPU